-At West Valley Clean Water Authority (WVCWA), we’re doing our part to support the community’s response to coronavirus.
+The West Valley Clean Water Authority (Authority) is doing its part to support the community’s response to coronavirus.
 Our primary mission is to protect the environment and local waterways by reducing pollution that enters our storm drains.
-WVCWA is playing a role in helping us all learn more about stormwater pollution and our responsibility in protecting local waterways—virtually!
+We are proud to have a role in helping us all learn more about stormwater pollution and our responsibility in protecting local waterways—virtually!

 Download the free coloring page below to keep the kids busy on Thanksgiving!
 When they're done, upload a photo of their drawings and tag us on Facebook (@cleancreeks).
 We'd love to see what you create!